clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    mixer versions

-At this point, you can continue to iterate through the workflows and make modifications as needed, for example:
+At this point, you can continue to iterate through the workflow and make modifications as needed, for example:

 #.
 Add, remove, or modify bundles.